 The Office of Parish Evangelization seeks to accompany and equip parishes to evangelize people at every phase of the discipleship process of Discover Jesus, Follow Jesus, Worship Jesus and Share Jesus.
 With a special emphasis on the first two phases of discovering and following Jesus, the Office of Parish Evangelization offers support, training and resources to parishes on Alpha and Post-Alpha initiatives.
 This support also includes creating awareness on how seekers and newcomers can access a user-friendly onramp into parish life.

-The Office of Parish Mission Planning provides:
+The Office of Parish Operations and Mission Planning provides:

 - Consultation, guidelines, and training for parish leadership, staff and volunteers in organizational effectiveness and parish operations